damien-carcel/KhatovarWeb/README.md

 #TODO

-* Complete documentation to explain how the photos are displayed on member pages.
 * Optimize presentation on the photo admin page.
 * Larger text fields in Member form.
 * Standardize photo height on member main page.